 In order to try to address a very difficult time of public sector cuts, changing funding streams, multiple negative impacts on disabled people and carers from local and national changes; DAD Trustees, staff and members worked hard to promote the organisation and to ensure awareness is raised across the community that DAD supports disabled people, carers and their families, children of all ages, young people and older people, regardless of impairment.

-The financial affairs of the Association were managed by a Trustee sub-committee that met eight times throughout the year and reported to the Trustees.
+The financial affairs of the Association were managed by a Trustee sub-committee which met eight times throughout the year and reported to the Trustees.

-Despite the complexities facing the organisation with reductions in funding and increased demand, the organisation took some hard decisions at the end of the previous financial year which have ensured that financial stability has been maintained in the year and a small surplus was generated to replenish reserves that had to be spent in the previous year.
+Despite the complexities facing the organisation with reductions in funding and increased demand, the organisation continues to take hard decisions to ensure that financial stability has been maintained in the year and a small surplus was generated to replenish reserves.
 Reduced resources have meant that staff have worked incredibly hard to generate the surplus.
-Some services are still being subsidised by general funds such as volunteering and the children and young people’s service, where they are key to the organisation’s mission.
-The taxi operation is also continuing to require a subsidy as it operates in a very different environment to other similar businesses.
+Some services are still being subsidised by general funds such as volunteering and the taxi service, where they are key to the organisation's mission.
 Trustees are carefully monitoring the position in these areas.
-The loss of the Carers Support Service contract at the beginning of the new financial year will also impact on the organisation’s core costs.
-However new projects and opportunities are emerging such as the Hate Crime Advocacy Service and the Social Prescribing consortium and funding applications are focusing on support for young people and opportunities to strengthen trading.
-In particular, we have been successful in securing a grant from Big Potential to enable us to look at the growth of Personal Health Budgets and Direct Payments in neighbouring areas.
+Contracts with partners were secured for both the Hate Crime Advocacy Service and the Social Prescribing consortium.
+Opportunities to strengthen trading were boosted by a grant from Big Potential to support our capacity building and has enabled us to look at the growth of Personal Health Budgets and Direct Payments in neighbouring areas.
+As a result, a contract has been secured with Redcar and Cleveland Council to deliver Direct Payment Support as part of a framework agreement.
+A grant has also been obtained from the Fresh Ideas programme to fund capacity building for Personal Health budget support developments.

-Contracts were also in place with Age UK for MDT and the Clinical Commissioning Group for Mental Health Advocacy and Hospital Brokerage.
-Grants were received from the Department for Education, Department of Health, Skills for Care, the National Children’s Bureau (NCB), the Bailey Thomas Charitable Fund, Police Crime and Victims Commissioner, County Durham Foundation, Inclusion North and the Big Lottery.
+Contracts were also in place with Age UK for Social Prescribing, The National Children's Bureau for Independent Support and the Clinical Commissioning Group for Mental Health Advocacy.
+Grants were received from Tees Valley YMCA to deliver the Youth Investment Fund, Police Crime and Victims Commissioner, Skills for Care, County Durham Community Foundation for Health and Wellbeing activities and The Respite Association.

 DAD will continue to work hard to be at the centre of supporting disabled people and carers who will be impacted by the multiple cuts proposed to the Local Authority budgets which will affect everything from social care, to housing and transport.
 This is in addition to the swathing cuts to the welfare system and the previous closure of the Independent Living Fund at a national level.

-Trustees, the Chief Executive and the Senior Management team have worked to secure a balanced budget for the forthcoming year whilst minimising the impact on staff and the support we can offer.
-Although our town centre base has had to close, we will be ensuring that wherever possible we promote the work of the organisation and what we can offer to ensure disabled people know where to go to for support.
+Trustees, the Chief Executive and the Senior Management will work to secure a balanced budget for the forthcoming year whilst minimising the impact on staff and the support we can offer.
+We will be ensuring that wherever possible we promote the work of the organisation and what we can offer to ensure disabled people know where to go to for support.
+Our Business Plan review will focus on how we can extend the reach of the organisation to support disabled people and carers across a wider geographical area as our expertise is being valued in other areas.
+However, resources will also need to be available to implement the changes to General Data Protection Regulations to ensure DAD meets the new legislative requirements.
+Sadly difficult decisions will need to be made where projects, such as the taxi service, are not generating sufficient income to cover costs.

-DAD will continue to raise the issues which affect disabled people and carers locally, regionally and nationally including Hate Crime, ‘Better Health’ proposals for changes to NHS services in the region, Personal Health Budgets, support for employment and training such as Access to Work and the implementation of the Care Act.
+DAD will continue to raise the issues which affect disabled people and carers locally, regionally and nationally including Hate Crime, 'Better Health' proposals for changes to NHS services in the region, support for employment and training such as Access to Work and the implementation of the Care Act.
+Personal Health Budget developments in the region will be a particular focus thanks to a 'Fresh Ideas' grant to support organisations to look at new areas of work.

 Continued support for the groups DAD facilitates such as Young Leaders, People's Parliament and Parent Forum, will be crucial to ensure people have a voice and opportunities for self-advocacy and co-production.
 Securing resources for them to continue will be a high priority.